Making your own Cream Cheese From Scratch is a lot easier than you'd think!

 - Keep the ratios of milk to cream and half and half.
 You can use just milk, but if you want to use cream and half and half, keep to these ratios.

 - Don't heat too fast!
 You don't want to burn the milk.
-This is why it's so key to have a good thermometer and keep a good eye on it.

 - Make sure you have a good cheese cloth.
 Be sure that it's one that's wide so when you line your sieve or colander so that you have enough room to gather it all to hang to drain.